Perfect $1$-factorisations of $K_{11,11}$

 Let $L$ and $L'$ be Latin squares.
 If $L$ can be obtained from $L'$ by applying a permutation $\alpha$ to its rows, a permutation $\beta$ to its columns and a permutation $\gamma$ to its symbols, then $L$ and $L'$ are \emph{isotopic}, and $(\alpha, \beta, \gamma)$ is an \emph{isotopism} from $L'$ to $L$.
 Isotopism is an equivalence relation and the equivalence classes are called \emph{isotopism classes}.
 Latin squares in the same isotopism class have the same number of subrectangles of each dimension, so the row-Hamiltonian property is an isotopism class invariant.
 An \emph{autotopism} of $L$ is an isotopism from $L$ to itself.
 The \emph{autotopism group} of $L$ is the set of all autotopisms of $L$ under composition.

 Let $L$ be a Latin square of order $n$.
-We can consider $L$ as a set of $n^2$ triples of the form $(\text{row},\text{column},\text{symbol})$ called \emph{entries}.
-A \emph{conjugate} of $L$ is a Latin square obtained from $L$ by uniformly permuting the elements of each of its entries.
-Every conjugate of $L$ can be labelled by a $1$-line permutation, giving the order of the coordinates of the conjugate relative to the order of the coordinates of $L$.
+We can consider $L$ as a set of $n^2$ triples of the form $(\text{row},\text{column},\text{symbol})$, called \emph{entries}.
+A \emph{conjugate} of $L$ is a Latin square obtained from $L$ by choosing a permutation of $\{1, 2, 3\}$ and applying it to the coordinates of each entry in $L$.
+Every conjugate of $L$ can thus be labelled by a $1$-line permutation of $\{1, 2, 3\}$, which gives the order of the coordinates of the conjugate relative to the order of the coordinates of $L$.
+For example, the $(213)$-conjugate of $L$ is its matrix transpose.
 The $(132)$-conjugate of $L$ is its \emph{row-inverse}.